artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 There are three moving parts:

-- The TypeScript interface `MyProfile_me` which ensures we have a correct interface to our props
+- The TypeScript interface `MyProfile_me` which ensures we can only use fields that were selected in the fragment
 - The `MyProfile` component, which is a vanilla React component
-- The exported `createFragmentContainer` which wraps the `MyProfile` and ties it to a fragment on a `Me` type in GraphQL.
+- The exported `createFragmentContainer` which returns a higher-order component that wraps `MyProfile` and ties it to a fragment on a `Me` type in
+  GraphQL.

 ## Isolation

 The React component `MyProfile` will be passed in props that directly tie to the fragment that was requested.
-In Relay terms, this is called data-masking and it is one of the first hurdles for someone new to Relay to [grok][].
+In Relay terms, this is called [data masking](https://facebook.github.io/relay/docs/en/thinking-in-relay.html#data-masking) and it is one of the first hurdles for someone new to Relay to [grok][].
 In REST clients, and GraphQL API clients like Apollo Client, you make a request and that request is passed through the React tree.
 E.g.